bmuschko/ckad-crash-course/exercises/14-exposing-service/instructions.md

 # Exercise 14

-In this exercise, you will a Deployment and expose a container port for its Pods.
+In this exercise, you will create a Deployment and expose a container port for its Pods.
 You will demonstrate the differences between the service types ClusterIP and NodePort.

 ## Routing Traffic to Pods from Inside and Outside of a Cluster